ananyakotia/ananyakotia.github.io/pages/research.markdown

 ---

 <style>
-  /* Color for author and funding */
+  /* Color for author/funding text and any links inside it */ .author-funding,
-  .author-funding {
+  .author-funding a {
     color: #7a7979 !important;
   }
 </style>